 The foundation of the major drawbacks of platinum-based drugs are their side effects due to their highly toxic limiting the potential administration concentration.
-They also have the tendency to interact with non-target tissue and are highly neuro- and nephrotoxic (Wang & Lippard, 2005, Chen at al., 2013).
-The nephrotoxicity is speculated to be due to the intrinsic activation of protein kinases, the assembly of reactive oxygen species (ROS), and the stimulus of fibrogenesis at the site of action (Ben Saad et al., 2017, Chen et al., 2013).
+They also have the tendency to interact with non-target tissue and are highly neuro- and nephrotoxic (Wang & Lippard, 2005) (Chen at al., 2013).
+The nephrotoxicity is speculated to be due to the intrinsic activation of protein kinases, the assembly of reactive oxygen species (ROS), and the stimulus of fibrogenesis at the site of action (Ben Saad et al., 2017) (Chen et al., 2013).
 The application of platinum-based chemotherapy has also been associated with tinnitus, hearing loss and peripheral neuropathies with the likes of loss of vibrational sense and weakness.
 These side effects are due to the unwanted cisplatin interaction with dorsal root ganglia and peripheral nerves leading to cisplatin induced apoptosis (Ohmichi et al., 2005).

-The use of carboplatin has benefits due its properties of being the six-member ring conjugation with platinum, as it provides aqueous stability, which increases the half-life of the treatment while not impacting the clinical activity and demonstrating fewer side effects, from 1.5 to 3.6 hours to more than 30 hours.
+The use of carboplatin has benefits due its properties of being the six-member ring conjugation with platinum, as it provides aqueous stability, which increases the half-life of the treatment while not impacting the clinical activity and demonstrating fewer side effects, from 1.5 to 3.6 hours to in excess of 30 hours.
 However, the administration does not override cisplatin resistance (Wang & Lippard, 2005).
 Additionally, Oxaliplatin form similar adducts on the same site on DNA as cisplatin, however, their structural differences cause a difference in identity by repair proteins, leading to oxaliplatin being able to overcome cisplatin resistance (Ben Saad et al., 2017).

-1.7 Antimetabolites
+1.8 Antimetabolites

 Antimetabolites are a drug class referred to as one of the very first examples of rational design of a drug (Liu & Gerson, 2016).
-In 1946 by Spies it was discovered that with the intake of folic acids there was an escalation in the proliferation of lymphoblastic leukaemia cells, and this then led to its administration to patients experiencing megaloblastic anaemia.
-This is a condition where the bone marrow produces unusually large, structurally abnormal, immature red blood cells.
-It also shows how important the availability of folate is for the development of healthy red blood cells.
-Folate analogues like Aminopterin and Methotrexate (MTX) (Figure 7) were discovered to block folic acid thus, reducing proliferation rate (Cheung-Ong et al., 2013).
-MTX works by inhibiting the enzyme dihydrofolate reductase (DHFR), which is converted in the synthesis of tetrahydrofolate.
+In 1946 by Spies it was discovered that with the intake of folic acids there was an escalation in the proliferation of lymphoblastic leukaemia cells, and this led to its administration to patients experiencing megaloblastic anaemia, leading to stimulation of maturation and progression of bone marrow.
+Folate analogues like Aminopterin and Methotrexate (MTX) (Figure 7) were discovered to block folic acid thus, boosting proliferation rate (Cheung-Ong et al., 2013).